Steppers & Stair Climbers β 60-85% Off Retail

 Frequently Asked Questions

-Pedal steppers (like the Life Fitness 95SE/95Si/Integrity CLS S) have two independent pedals that move up and down — they simulate stair climbing.
+Pedal steppers (like the Life Fitness 95SE/95Si/Integrity CLS S) have two independent pedals that move up and down.
+They simulate stair climbing.
 Revolving staircase climbmills (StairMaster 7000PT, Gauntlet, Matrix C3x/C5x) have an actual moving staircase, like climbing a real building.
-The revolving staircase is a significantly harder, more realistic workout — that's why firefighters and military use them for training.
+The revolving staircase is a significantly harder, more realistic workout.
+That's why firefighters and military use them for training.

 Both are excellent commercial revolving-staircase machines.
 StairMaster invented the category in 1983 and has 40+ years of refinement.
 Matrix's C-series ClimbMills came later but match StairMaster for build quality at a typically lower retail price.
-Come test them in our showroom — preference comes down to console layout and step feel.
+Come test them in our showroom.
+Preference comes down to console layout and step feel.

-All our stair machines need about 48-50" x 34-36" of floor space plus 90"+ of ceiling height (they're tall — you're climbing stairs, after all).
+All our stair machines need about 48-50" x 34-36" of floor space plus 90"+ of ceiling height (they're tall.
+You're climbing stairs, after all).
 Plan for at least 7.5 feet of ceiling clearance.
 Climbmills need more vertical space than pedal steppers.

 Questions About Steppers & Stair Climbers?

-Call or text — we'll help you find the right machine for your space and budget.
+Call or text β we'll help you find the right machine for your space and budget.